Do Isopods Need Light?

 In nature, isopods spend most of their lives hidden beneath leaf litter, bark, stones, and soil.
 These environments provide protection from predators and help maintain the moisture levels that isopods require to breathe.

 Because of this behaviour, most isopods instinctively avoid bright light and prefer shaded or dark areas.
+You can learn more about their natural habitats in where isopods live in the wild.

 Do Isopods Need Complete Darkness?